Adam Moss: The New York Times Magazine

-Moss became editor of The New York Times Magazine in 2004 and went on to serve as the paper's assistant managing editor for features, overseeing the Magazine, Book Review, Culture and Style sections.
+Moss became editor of The New York Times Magazine in 1998 and went on to serve in 2003 as the paper's assistant managing editor for features, overseeing the Magazine, Book Review, Culture and Style sections.
 He brought to the Times a magazine sensibility.
 "Moss became a guru of this change – an anti-Times sort of figure in the middle of the Times.
-A magazine person at a newspaper, an openly gay person in a repressed atmosphere, a mild man among bullies and screamers," described media writer Michael Wolff in a 1999 profile of Moss in New York magazine.
+A magazine person at a newspaper, an openly gay person in a repressed atmosphere, a mild man among bullies and screamers," described Michael Wolff in the 1999 profile of Moss.
 When Ad Age named him Editor of the Year in 2001, the writer Jon Fine called the Times Magazine "one of the best reads in the business.
 Mr. Moss smartly and subtly remade the title, from its photography to front of the book, all the while navigating the internal culture of the Times.
 Under his watch, it became a showcase for thoughtful, long-form journalism.
-Like few other magazines, it thrives a few steps to the side of celeb-saturated culture and a few steps beyond the typical political polarities.”
+Like few other magazines, it thrives a few steps to the side of celeb-saturated culture and a few steps beyond the typical political polarities."
 Moss shifted the balance of writers from Times staffers to nonfiction writers experienced in magazine journalism.
 During his time there, the magazine included as regular contributors Michael Lewis, Andrew Sullivan, Michael Pollan, Lynn Hirschberg, Jennifer Egan, and Frank Rich, among others.

 In 2001, the writer Michael Finkel was discovered to have created composite characters for a story he had written on the African slave trade, a small scandal that was quickly eclipsed at The New York Times by the much larger one involving Jayson Blair.
 After the September 11 attacks, Moss and the Times Magazine created an issue of the magazine called "Remains of the Day" that was published online in its entirety that Friday, the first time the magazine published in digital form before print.
 Its 2001 story “One Awful Night in Thanh Phong” revealed former senator and one-time presidential candidate Bob Kerrey to have led a particularly brutal attack on a peasant village in Vietnam that one of his fellow team members described in terms that invoked some similarities to the My-Lai massacre.
 Mr. Kerrey disputed the characterization.
 The story was nominated that year for a Pulitzer Prize.